What Are Contact Naps?

 Finding Balance: Tips for Managing Contact Naps

 Contact naps can be great!
 If you and your baby are enjoying your nap routine, keep going.
-On the other hand, if contact naps are beginning to feel like a bit much, we have some strategies to help you navigate this snuggly sleep situation:
+On the other hand, if contact naps are beginning to feel like a bit much, here are some things you can do to get yourself some down time:

 1. Take turns with your partner or support person: Share the load to prevent burnout.
 This can help ensure that both you and your partner get some much-needed rest and time to tackle other tasks (and, let's be honest, get some time for yourself).

 2. Use a baby carrier or wrap: A good baby carrier can be an absolute lifesaver.
 A front-facing carrier or wrap can allow for hands-free contact naps, giving you more mobility.
-[2] Wearing your baby can allow you to move around, do light chores, or even take a walk while your baby naps.
+[2] Wearing your baby can allow you to move around, do light chores, or even take a walk while your baby naps - particularly if you're also chasing a toddler around your house.

 3. Set up a safe sleep space nearby: Have a crib or bassinet ready for when you need to put the baby down.
 [1] This way, you can transition your baby to a safe sleep surface if/when you need to take a break or if you're feeling drowsy.
 Here are some tips for creating an ideal newborn sleep environment.

 4. Gradually introduce independent sleep skills: As your baby grows, slowly encourage napping in their own space.
-I generally recommend starting with one nap a day in their crib or bassinet, and gradually increasing their crib time as they grow.
+I generally recommend starting with one nap a day in their crib or bassinet, and gradually increasing your baby's daytime crib sleep time as they grow.

 5. Use white noise: White noise is amazing.
-The whooshing sound can help soothe your baby and create a consistent situation.
-White noise can also make the transition to independent sleep easier, as the familiar sound can be comforting.
+The whooshing sound can help soothe your baby and create a consistent sleep situation.
+White noise can also make the transition to independent sleep easier, as the familiar sound can be comforting, and is something that can stay consistent across different sleep environments.

 6. Try the "pause" method: When your baby starts fussing during a nap, give them a moment to settle themselves before picking them up.
+I generally recommend giving them between one to three minutes to self settle before stepping in.
 Pausing like this can help your baby learn to self-soothe, and may reduce their dependence on contact for sleep.

-7. Establish a nap routine: A consistent pre-nap ritual can help signal sleep time, whether in arms or not.
-I generally recommend changing your baby's diaper, putting them into some soft clothes, singing a lullaby, and/or using a specific phrase to signal nap time - I always used "It's night-night time, time to sleep!"
+7. Establish a nap routine: A consistent pre-nap ritual can help signal sleep time, whether your baby is sleeping in your arms or not.
+I recommend changing your baby's diaper, putting them into some soft clothes, singing a lullaby, and/or using a specific phrase to signal nap time - I always used "It's night-night time, time to sleep!"

 8. Be patient: This is always the hardest and most frustrating advice to give and receive, but remember - this phase is temporary.
 Your baby won't always need contact naps, and it's okay to take it one day at a time and celebrate small victories.